-- Student must use the college visit form provided by Mr. Hughes or Mr. King. - Student will: - take the form to all of his/her teachers for their signatures. - ask all teachers for assignments to be missed during the absence. - return signed form to Mr. King or Mr. Hughes.
+- Students must use the college visit form provided by Mr. Hughes or Mr. King. - The student will: - take the form to all of his/her teachers for their signatures. - ask all teachers for assignments to be missed during the absence. - return signed form to Mr. King or Mr. Hughes.

-Students who do not follow this procedure will not be granted an excused absence.
+Note: Students who do not follow this procedure will not be granted an excused absence.